 Teeth whitening removes the stains and debris, leaving the enamel cracks open and exposed.
 Some of the cracks are quickly re-mineralized by saliva, while others are filled up again with organic debris.

 There are two categories of staining as it relates to the teeth: extrinsic staining and intrinsic staining.

 Extrinsic stains are those that appear on the surface of the teeth as a result of exposure to dark-colored beverages, foods and tobacco, and routine wear and tear.
 Superficial extrinsic stains are minor and can be removed with brushing and prophylactic dental cleaning.
-Stubborn extrinsic stains can be removed with more involved efforts, like teeth bleaching.
+Stubborn extrinsic stains can be removed with more involved efforts, like teeth whitening.
 Persistent extrinsic stains can penetrate into the dentin and become ingrained if they are not dealt with early.

 Intrinsic stains are those that form on the interior of teeth.
 Intrinsic stains result from trauma, aging, exposure to minerals (like tetracycline) during tooth formation and/or excessive ingestion of fluoride.
 In the past, it was thought that intrinsic stains were too resistant to be corrected by bleaching.
 Today, cosmetic dentistry experts believe that even deep-set intrinsic stains can be removed with supervised take-home teeth whitening that is maintained over a matter of months or even a year.
 If all else fails, there are alternative cosmetic solutions to treat intrinsic staining, such as dental veneers.

 What Causes Tooth Staining?

 Age: There is a direct correlation between tooth color and age.
 Over the years, teeth darken as a result of wear and tear and stain accumulation.
 Teenagers will likely experience immediate, dramatic results from whitening.
-In the twenties, as the teeth begin to show a yellow cast, teeth-whitening may require a little more effort.
+In the twenties, as the teeth begin to show a yellow cast, whitening may require a little more effort.
 By the forties, the yellow gives way to brown and more maintenance may be called for.
 By the fifties, the teeth have absorbed a host of stubborn stains which can prove difficult (but not impossible) to remove.